shitohana/Alembic/README.md

-# Alambic
+# Alembic

-**Alambic** is a comprehensive microservices-based platform for biological metadata processing, combining natural language processing (NLP) capabilities with metadata fetching from NCBI databases.
+**Alembic** is a comprehensive microservices-based platform for biological metadata processing, combining natural language processing (NLP) capabilities with metadata fetching from NCBI databases.
 This system provides a unified API gateway that manages two core services: a NLP service for entity recognition in biomedical text and a metadata fetch service that retrieves structured data from biological databases.

 ## Table of Contents